-- Information and Telecommunication Systems Contracts. - (a) Contracts for acquisition of information technology and/or telecommunication system hardware and software may be let using alternate competitive procurement methods subject to the following conditions: - i) If the contract amount does not exceed \$250,000, the County contracting agency shall, as a minimum, follow informal competitive procurement methods.
+- (1) Information and Telecommunication Systems Contracts. - (a) Contracts for acquisition of information technology and/or telecommunication system hardware and software may be let using alternate competitive procurement methods subject to the following conditions:

+- (i) If the contract amount does not exceed \$150,000, the County contracting agency shall, as a minimum, follow informal competitive procurement methods.
 Prior to selection of a vendor, reasonable efforts will be made to solicit proposals from three or more vendors.
-Justification of award shall be documented and become a public record of the county. - (ii) -If the contract amount exceeds \$250,000, the County may use the request for proposal process and shall solicit written proposals pursuant to this chapter.
-The County shall document the evaluation and award process, which will be part of the public record justifying the award. - (iv)(ii) If the amount of the contract is estimated to exceed \$500,000, in addition to the requirements of subsections (1)(b) of this section, the County shall provide proposers the opportunity to review the evaluation of their proposal before final management review and selection. - (b) Telecommunications solicitation authorized in subsection (1) shall: - (i) State the contractual requirements in the solicitation document; - (ii) State the evaluation criteria to be applied in awarding the contract and the roles of any evaluation committee.
+Justification of award shall be documented and become a public record of the county. - (ii) If the contract amount exceeds \$150,000, the County may use the request for proposal process and shall solicit written proposals pursuant to this chapter.
+The County shall document the evaluation and award process, which will be part of the public record justifying the award. - (iii) If the amount of the contract is estimated to exceed \$500,000, in addition to the requirements of subsections (1)(b) of this section, the County shall provide proposers the opportunity to review the evaluation of their proposal before final management review and selection. - (b) Telecommunications solicitation authorized in subsection (1) shall: - (i) State the contractual requirements in the solicitation document; - (ii) State the evaluation criteria to be applied in awarding the contract and the roles of any evaluation committee.
 Criteria that would be used to identify the proposal that best meets the County's needs may include, but are not limited to, cost, quality, service and support, compatibility and interconnectivity, product or system reliability, vendor viability and financial stability, operating efficiency, and expansion potential; - (iii) State the provisions made for vendors to comment on any specifications which they feel limit competition. - (2) Telecommunications Services and Equipment. - (a) In determining the appropriate procurement method for telecommunications services, the department will determine whether competition exists.
 In determining competition, the department may consider the following factors: - (i) The extent to which alternative providers exist in the relevant geographic and service market.
 The relevant market will vary from service category to service category and cannot be pre-determined in advance.
 For example, an alternative long distance provider might offer services in Portland, but not in Medford, or the rest of the state. - (ii) The extent to which alternative services offered are comparable or substitutable in technology, service provided, and performance.
-For example, if the department requirement is for digital services, analog services are not comparable or substitutable. - (iii) The extent to which alternative providers can respond to the department's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting the County's liability. - (b) Upon determination that competition does not exist for the relevant service and geological area, the department may proceed to secure the service on a sole source basis.
+For example, if the department requirement is for digital services, analog services are not comparable or substitutable. - (iii) The extent to which alternative providers can respond to the department's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting the County's liability. - (b) Upon determination that competition does not exist for the relevant service and geological area, the department may proceed to secure the service on a sole source basis. - (3) Office Copier Purchases. - (a) The County may enter into multiple price agreements or material and service contracts for the purchase, rental or lease of office copying equipment.
+Except for this multiple award exemption, such agreements shall otherwise conform to the requirements of PCCO 15.115.